METALS-Gloomy economic outlook pushes copper to 5-week low

 NICKEL: The global nickel market deficit widened to 19,600 tonnes in October, the International Nickel Study Group (INSG) said.

+LEAD/ZINC: The global lead market deficit narrowed to 25,600 tonnes in October and the zinc market deficit decreased to 43,400 tonnes, data from the International Lead and Zinc Study Group (ILZSG) showed.

-PHILIPPINES: A Philippine government panel overseeing operations at the country’s 41 mines has deferred a recommendation to lift a six-year-old moratorium on new mining projects.
+PHILIPPINES: A Philippine government panel has deferred a recommendation to lift a six-year-old moratorium on new mining projects.

-Additional reporting by Melanie Burton in MELBOURNE and Tom Daly in BEIJING; editing by David Evans
+Additional reporting by Melanie Burton in MELBOURNE and Tom Daly in BEIJING; editing by David Evans and Kirsten Donovan